Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 ## Personal tasks management
 Etherpad is great: it gives flexibility, a copy/paste scratchpad, hyperlinks, a persistent history of changes, multi-users access and plenty of plugins

+For tips on priotizating issues of a service: _cf._ [ProductOwnership]

 ## Stories
 Stories should be clearly defined so there aren’t any misunderstandings between the Development Team and Product Owner about what is being delivered.